stdimitr/Complexity_Index/README.md

-We have adapted this novel complexity index in conjunction with famous Lempel -Ziv complexity in two MEG datasets,  one with mild traumatic brain injury and healthy control subjects [2] one with dsylexic children and healthy controls [3].
+We have adapted this novel complexity index in conjunction with famous Lempel -Ziv complexity in two MEG datasets,  one with mild traumatic brain injury and healthy control subjects [2] and one with dsylexic children and healthy controls [3].
 In both datasets, we reported higher classification performance for detecting reading children and mild traumatic brain inured subjects versus healthy controls with our novel complexity index compared to Lempel -Ziv complexity.